EKGF/terraform-aws-ekg/README.md

 - [ ] Reduce the amount of logging down to the essentials
 - [ ] Support Excel files, run them through a lambda function that converts them to "Raw RDF" files
 - [ ] Support CSV files, run them through a lambda function that converts them to "Raw RDF" files
+- [ ] Support "the Story Service", executing stories as defined per Use Case